Kotlin/kotlin-by-example/_examples/Objects.md

 Why lazy? because it will be created one time, if object is used, otherwise, no.

 In this example, you see a typical basic usage: a simple object/properties structure.
-No need of class declaration: create an single object, declare properties and access it.
+No need of class declaration: create a single object, declare properties and access it.

 ```kotlin
 //sampleStart